 One area that can be a common source of confusion is a legal separation.
 People don’t always understand what a legal separation is, and sometimes they confuse it with the requirement for living separate and apart prior to filing for a divorce.

-Do you have questions about legal separation in North Carolina?
+How to file for legal separation in NC?
 Here are some of the most common questions about legal separation, along with answers from Raleigh Separation Agreement lawyers at Vitale Family Law.

 Do I Need a Legal Separation Before I Get Divorced?